Walter1G/Ikomol_Task/ReadMe.md

 3. **GET /tasks/id** -Get Specific tasks
 4. **PUT /tasks/id** - Update a task
 5. **DELETE /tasks/id** - Delete a task

+### Other Functions
+The system should also be able to handle user router information, including serial number, and type of the router.
+This is to track and enable management of the router.
+It can assist to reset the oneISP user Mac or monitor routers interface on the ONT.

 ### Feature Recomendations